yayitsnaomi/AI-Healthcare/README.md

 	- pros enter for default region name
 	- press enter for default output format

-**7. Update config file as required for RDS connection: PORT, HOST**
+**7. Update config file as required for RDS connection: PORT, HOST.
+This is also where s3 paths can be updated.**
 	- cd config
 	- vi config.yml
 	- Edit Ingest_data parameters as required to test RDS connection: